muldjord/boris/README.md

 * Add Boris 'memory'.
 If he uses an item that causes him trouble (lowers his health), he should learn to avoid it
 * Make a 'bowling' behaviour with a 'bowlingball' item and spawned 'pin' items (which might need syncronization as well?)
 * Make it so Boris only interacts with items he is interested in (those that match his current needs)
-* Make a 'banana' item for Boris to step on
 * Make a 'candycane' item for Boris to eat.
 It should be 'energy' category.
 He will get a significant energy boost and get very hyper

 #### Version 3.6.0 (In progress, unreleased):